 Although you are under no obligation to arrange cover, claims from such sources may be substantial and a prudent course is in your having public liability insurance up to the typical minimum of £1 million.

-Professional liability insurance may be necessary to preserve your standing and reputation within the construction industry
+Professional indemnity insurance may be necessary to preserve your standing and reputation within the construction industry

 Your role within the construction industry may be based upon the professional skill, talents and qualifications which you bring to bear in any project.